viet34tqc/notebook/interview.md

 ## Why we the callback in `useEffect` mustn't be async function

 Because async function return promise. `useEffect` hook isn't expecting us to return a promise.
-It expects us to return either nothing (like we are above), or a cleanup function.
+It expects us to return either nothing or a cleanup function.

 ## When react does not re-render